AI4Basics/hello-world/README.md

 # hello-world
-simple demo for creating repository
+A simple demo for creating repository.